D.O.B. 25 Jul 1979

-At the 2012 World Championship he knocked out Mark Davis, Judd Trump, Jamie Jones and Stephen Maguire to reach his second world final.
+But his health and form soon turned around and in 2012 he reached the final of the World Championship for the second time.
+At the Crucible he knocked out Mark Davis, Judd Trump, Jamie Jones and Stephen Maguire.
 He did improve on his previous show in the final, winning three more frames, but it wasn't enough as he lost 18-11 to Ronnie O'Sullivan.

 "I'm disappointed because it's not about getting to the final it's about winning it and I haven't so that's the bitter pill to swallow.
 I didn't feel like I played well in the final, Ronnie put me under all kinds of pressure out there."

 In 2010 Carter won the Shanghai Masters, beating the likes of Matthew Stevens and Mark Selby to reach the final before battling to a 10-7 victory over surprise finalist Jamie Burnett.

 "I just want to win as many titles as I can in my career," he said.
 "If you keep getting to the business end of tournaments then you will have chances to win them and that's what I've done."

 His first ranking title came at the 2009 Welsh Open.
 Carter ended any doubts that he has the capacity to bring his best game to the big occasion as he reeled off seven consecutive frames to run out a 9-5 winner over Joe Swail, firing in breaks of 54, 116, 109, 61, 91 and 67 in a devastating burst of scoring.